AWAKENING PRISON ART

 is an American military veteran who served honorably in Vietnam and had a distinguished career as a photojournalist.
 Now serving a life sentence in a Southern prison, he is a practicing Buddhist deeply dedicated to spiritual study and meditative practice, as well as raising rescue dogs for an outside organization and serving his inmate veterans' group.

 Like many prisoners, especially those without families, Daishi is indigent.
 He has no money for necessities like toothpaste, antiperspirant, skin lotion, stamps and envelopes, tea bags, and batteries for his radio, or for art supplies to replace the ones that guards arbitrarily confiscate.
 I have encouraged him to send me his work, which I make available to the outside world.
-His media include very finely-detailed drawing with colored pencils, improvised tints on scraps of salvaged fabric, and ethereal paintings made by picking up colors from photographs in National Geographic magazines with a finger dipped in sunscreen.
+His media include very finely-detailed drawings made with colored pencils, improvised tints on scraps of salvaged fabric, and ethereal paintings made by picking up colors from photographs in National Geographic magazines with a finger dipped in sunscreen.

 CLICK ON ANY IMAGE TO ENLARGE IT.

 UPDATE FALL 2018

 Daishi is now facing two medical emergencies: he has broken his drawing thumb and has been diagnosed with invasive squamous cell carcinoma of the cheek.
 Despite his indigency, he is required to make copayments for his medical care.
 He has been transferred to a prison medical facility where conditions are, appallingly, worse than at his previous location — among other challenges, he is housed along with violent young psychiatric patients and is not receiving pain medication that has been prescribed for him Now is a better time than ever to support his work.